FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/05Peer/3_Task2.md

     ![hub inactive peer spoke](hub_peer_spoke_inact.png)

 1. Accept Peer Spoke
-    - Click on the peer-spoke in order to see the details screen.
+    - Click on the peer-spokes in order to see the details screen.
     - At the top of the screen, we will see an option to Accept or Reject.
 Click on **Accept**.
+    - Repeat for both spokes

     ![peer accept](peer_accept.png)

-1. Confirm that the spoke becomes active.
+1. Confirm that the spokes become active.

     ![peer spoke active](peer_spoke_active.png)

 ### Proceed to the next section